internetscooter/diorama/README.md

 Diorama
 =======
 Diorama is a AR/VR platform for human centered systems modelling.
-The project modernises AR/VR technology for current platforms work derived from a 2009 PhD in applying 3D visualisation to software engineering - **X3D-UML: User-Centred Design, Implementation and Evaluation of 3D UML Using X3D** - Paul McIntosh.
+The project modernises AR/VR technology for current platforms work derived from a 2009 PhD in applying 3D visualisation to software engineering - **X3D-UML: User-Centred Design, Implementation and Evaluation of 3D UML Using X3D** [http://researchbank.rmit.edu.au/eserv/rmit:6740/Mcintosh.pdf] - Paul McIntosh

 # Overview